Mycron-Mymux/disk-extract/README-tram.md

 TRAM was a text editor for the Mycron computers.

 Instead of using Mycron data file systems, the diskettes used their own file system.
-What is described under comes from reverse engineering 2 diskettes with TRAM documents on them.
+What is described below comes from reverse engineering 2 diskettes with TRAM documents on them.
 This is probably incomplete as we don't have a source that describes how the file format and file system worked.